 If you’d rather the experts take on the full-time job of this decision-making on your behalf, it’s possible to get investment advice and guidance on fully-managed pension portfolios that adapt to reflect your changing financial situation as you get closer to retirement.

-The Moneyfarm Pension is a good option if you want to make confident, stress-free investment decisions to build a more financially secure future in retirement.
+The Moneyfarm Pension is a great option if you want to make confident, stress-free investment decisions to build a more financially secure future in retirement.

 The value of your SIPP depends on how much you put in it, how long you’re invested for, how your investments perform and how much you’re charged in management fees.